mne-tools/mne-python/doc/documentation/index.rst

    how a particular technique you've read about can be applied using MNE-Python.

-3. The :doc:`../glossary` provides short definitions of MNE-Python-specific vocabulary and general neuroimaging concepts.
+3. The :doc:`glossary` provides short definitions of MNE-Python-specific vocabulary and general neuroimaging concepts.
 The glossary is often a good place to look if you don't understand a term or acronym used somewhere else in the documentation.

-4. The :doc:`API reference <../python_reference>` provides documentation for
+4. The :doc:`API reference <../api/python_reference>` provides documentation for
    the classes, functions and methods in the MNE-Python codebase.
 This is the same information that is rendered when running :samp:`help(mne.{<function_name>})` in an interactive Python session, or